 The skipping rope is a superb method of cardio used by Muay Thai fighters, and in most gyms across the world, you need to skip before training to warm up the muscles and improve your endurance.

 Your gym likely will have ropes, but I highly recommend you getting your own as not only is skipping great cardio, it will help you with your leg conditioning, footwork, and balance.
-Check out my recommend skipping rope page here, complete with sizing and how to skip guide.

 Why Should You Jump Rope?